Upbeat-Roblox/fluid/docs/docs/tutorials/index.md

 !!! info "A quick note..."

     Fluid draws inspiration from BoatTween, a key influence in its development.
 BoatTween has provided Fluid with essential lerping functions, making it possible for Fluid to exist.
 We express our heartfelt appreciation to the developers of BoatTween for their valuable contribution.
-If you're looking for a simpler option, we suggest giving BoatTween a try.
-You can find it here.
+If you're looking for a simpler option or another alternative, we suggest giving BoatTween a try.
+You can find it [here](https://devforum.roblox.com/t/boattween-module/540277).

 <hr>